aditya-din/ExpressCourierService/README.md

 # ExpressCourierService(ECS)
-I worked on this collage project when i was in 4th sem in MCA.
+I worked on this as a collage project when i was in 4th sem in MCA.
 (ppt and every other diagrams are availabe on request. mail:- adityash212@gmail.com) Every users need to login to use the services provided by this system(ECS).